Get insider access

 The Logitech G432 Gaming Headset has you covered if you're looking for something on a budget; it's the best Logitech gaming headset with a budget-friendly price tag that we've tested.
 Although these wallet-friendly headphones have minimal controls, they're fairly customizable thanks to their compatibility with Logitech's G HUB software.
 You can adjust their punchy default sound to suit your tastes using their software's graphic EQ and presets and control the mic's sidetone levels and volume.

 Their boom mic offers a good overall performance out of the box, so your teammates will have no problems hearing you clearly.
 They also have a comfortable fit that'll keep you from feeling fatigued over time.
-However, their affordable price point reflects in their build quality, as they feel plasticky and not very sturdy.
-If that bothers you, the Logitech G335 are slightly more expensive and feel sturdier.
+However, their affordable price point reflects in their build quality, as they feel plasticky and not quite as sturdy as the more expensive Logitech G535 LIGHTSPEED Wireless.
+If that bothers you, the Logitech G335 are another budget pair that feel a bit sturdier.
 They're also lighter and more comfortable for most people.
-However, they have a bright sound profile that might not satisfy gamers who want to hear the rumble and punch in action-packed scenes.
-They don't work with the G HUB software or come with sound customization features.
+However, they have a bright sound profile that might not satisfy gamers who want to hear the rumble and punch in action-packed scenes, and they're a touch more expensive.
+They don't work with the G HUB software or come with sound customization features, either.

 See our review